Ewha-AI/SeqDA-HLA/README.md

   <img src="FINAL_Model.jpg" alt="overview">
 </div>

-SeqDA-HLA model takes two primary inputs: HLA and peptide sequences encoded using pre-trained ELMo representations.
-For effective feature fusion, these inputs are processed by a dual attention network consisting of two distinct attention modules: a self-aligned cross-attention module and a self-attention module, followed by feedforward layers.
-Finally, a classifier is applied to make the final prediction of the binding score for the peptide-HLA complex.
+SeqDA-HLA takes two primary inputs: HLA and peptide sequences encoded using pre-trained ELMo representations.
+These inputs are first processed by a self-aligned cross-attention module, followed by feedforward layers and then a self-attention module.
+Finally, a classifier is applied to predict the binding score for the peptide-HLA complex.

 ## 2. Results